 should provide this information in the obituary as well.
 This will prevent people from

 contacting the funeral home to try and find out the details.

 Should I bring my children?

 children are present.
 Some will be frightened by the sight and won't be able to

 understand what's happening.
-On the other hand, others will feel
+On the other hand, others will feel comfortable with

 What should I do when I enter the Funeral Home?

 When you arrive, go to the family, and express your sympathy with an embrace or

 by offering your hands.
 Don't feel as though you must avoid talking about the person

 who has died.
 Talking can help the grieving process begin.
 If you were an